 Being the spreadsheet geek that I am I compared prices at about 4 different sources.
 National Balsa stood out as the one that had the most reasonable prices, AND that stocked all the sizes.

-They also sell Balsa, which I use in the armature of my bipeds.
+They also sell Balsa and Basswood, which I use in the armatures of my bipeds.

 And just to finish the wood story let me say when I need hardwood I use Poplar, which is available at the local Home Depot.
 And if I want a decorative hardwood I either work from my stash of Myrtlewood, Pecan, Maple, or Redwood.
 And if nothing there ignites my fancy I go to either my local Rockler or to TH&H and browse through their selection of woods.

 25 April 2019: I received my second order from National Balsa yesterday.
 Bottom line I am not pleased with either the product or the packing.
 The 3/16th sheets were cupped.
 The mill work looked like it had been done by someone that did not care and who was using dull equipment.
 And most annoying…the sheets were shipped in a box filled with loose styrofoam peanuts.
 It was like opening a box filled with wild cats.
-I’ll be searching for another supplier.
-Hopefully I’ve ordered for the last time from National Balsa.
-Too bad.
-It all could have been good.
+I’m communicating with them regarding these problems.
+Hopefully one of these days I’ll smile when I receive an order from them.

 It may seem strange to you that I am listing a magazine on my Favored Suppliers page.
 Not strange to me though.
 Information is extremely important I need a good sources of information and Automata Magazine seems to be able to fill part of that need.